BakhtiarAhmed41/Learnix/README.md

 # Learnix - Advanced AI-Powered Study Assistant

-Learnix is a sophisticated study assistant that leverages advanced AI to generate high-quality educational assessments.
+Learnix is a study assistant that leverages advanced AI to generate high-quality educational assessments.
 The system uses comprehensive content analysis, intelligent question generation, and analytical grading to provide an exceptional learning experience.

 ## Advanced AI Capabilities